Iran students face expulsion from Norway over sanctions

 But Hamideh says her speciality has nothing to do with the nuclear industry.

 "I'm working on a project to reducing CO2 emission in ferromanganese production," she says.
-"It's a project which will benefit the environment and is now being applied in Iran."'Baseless and wrong'
+"It's a project which will benefit the environment and is now being applied in Iran."

 The immigration ruling affects three post-graduate students at NTNU, including Hamideh, and the university has lodged an appeal on their behalf.

 The seven other post-grads who've been affected, and who are studying at other universities, have also challenged the decision.